 Making a milkshake is pretty easy, but making a perfect milkshake is all about balance.
-No matter what flavor you like getting, the right ratio of ice cream to milk is key.
-Once you have the base of your shake correct, you can add any flavoring ingredients your heart desires.
-While it is pretty hard to mess up a milkshake, knowing a few simple tricks will help take your dessert from good to great.
+No matter what flavor you like, the right ratio of ice cream to milk is key and knowing a few simple tricks will help take your dessert from good to great.
+Once you have the base of your shake perfected, you can add any flavoring ingredients your heart desires.

 One of the common mistakes people make with homemade milkshakes is using too much milk.
-You really just want a splash of milk, a couple of ounces at the most.
+You really just want a splash or a couple of ounces at the most.
 More than that will make the milkshake too runny.
 Using too little milk can make it harder to drink at first, but it will become easier as the ice cream melts.
-Some people even prefer these kinds of ultra thick shakes.
+Some people prefer these kinds of ultra-thick shakes.

-In most cases, you're going to want to use vanilla ice cream.
-Even if you're making a chocolate, strawberry, or some other flavor of shake, vanilla ice cream is like the blank canvas that you can flavor with chocolate syrup, fruit, or even cookie crumbles.
-Using flavored ice cream can sometimes make your milkshake overly sweet.
-Sticking with vanilla ice cream as your base allows you to get the flavor just right.
+In most cases, stick with vanilla ice cream to avoid a milkshake that's too sweet.
+Even if you're making a chocolate, strawberry, or some other flavor of shake, vanilla ice cream is like the blank canvas that allows you to get the flavor just right.
+Add flavor with chocolate syrup, fruit, or fun ingredients like cookie crumbles.

-Now, your freezer probably keeps your ice cream at about 0 F, which means you are going to want to let it sit out at room temperature for a few minutes to soften up.
+Your freezer probably keeps ice cream at about zero degrees Fahrenheit, so let it sit out at room temperature for a few minutes to soften up.
 Not too long—you don't want it to melt.
-Just long enough to soften up a bit.
-You can use an instant-read thermometer to gauge the exact temperature if you wish, but really, once you can scoop it with ease, you're good to go.
+While you can use an instant-read thermometer to gauge the exact temperature if you wish, once you can scoop it with ease, you're good to go.

 Chocolate Milkshake Recipe

-Use these steps to make a milkshake using a blender:
+Use these steps to make a chocolate milkshake in a blender:

 - Let the vanilla ice cream soften at room temperature until it is the consistency of soft-serve.
-In the meantime you can put the glass you'll be serving the milkshake in into the freezer to let it chill.
+In the meantime, chill the serving glass by placing it into the freezer.

 - Add three generous scoops of ice cream to the blender, along with 2 ounces (1/4 cup) of whole milk.

-- Squirt in around 1/4 cup of chocolate syrup and add a teaspoon of pure vanilla extract.
+- Squirt in 1/4 cup of chocolate syrup and add 1 teaspoon of pure vanilla extract.

 - Blend until smooth and serve in the frosty glass.
-You can top the milkshake with whipped cream, sprinkles, a cherry, or whatever suits your fancy, or just enjoy it plain.
+You can top the milkshake with whipped cream, sprinkles, a cherry, or just enjoy it as-is.

 Milkshake Flavor Variations

-- For a chocolate malt, add 1/4 cup of malt powder to the recipe above.
+- For a chocolate malt, add 1/4 cup of malt powder to the milkshake recipe.

 - For a cookies-and-cream milkshake, add two or three cookies of your choice instead of the chocolate syrup.

-- If you're looking to add a little kick to your basic vanilla milkshake, just blend in a little vanilla extract.
+- If you're looking to add a little kick to a basic vanilla milkshake, just blend in a little vanilla extract.